Kwangsa19/Ketmanto-Cybersecurity-Portfolio/Google Cybersecurity/README.md

 5. Applying filters to SQL queries
 6. Identifying vulnerabilities for a small business
-7. Documenting incidents with an incident handler’s journal 8.Importing and parsing a text file in a security-related scenario
+7. Documenting incidents with an incident handler’s journal
+8. Importing and parsing a text file in a security-related scenario
 9. Creating or revising a resume